nabeelvalley/docs/src/content/blog-md/2024/31-10/type-safe-url-templates.md

 subtitle: 31 October 2024
 ---

-> I do not support doing the below, but I keep seeing people do it so I thought it's at least a fun little excercise to make it safe
+> I don't think the below is a good idea, but I thought it was a fun little Typescript excercise so here you go

 Something I see as a sort of recurring pattern is people doing template replacements in URLs, particularly something like this: